Research

 Hypothalamic control of energy balance

 An adequate balance between energy supply and energy expenditure is essential to ensure a healthy life.
 To maintain this energy homeostasis, the brain is engaged in continuous dialogue with peripheral tissues to regulate the fraction of energy that enters the organism (food intake) and that which leaves the organism (energy expenditure).
-To exert this role, the brain is able to sense metabolic signals -including hormones and nutrients- that convey information about the nutritional status and body energy stores and respond via efferent regulatory signals –channeled mostly via the endocrine and the autonomic nervous system– to restore energy balance.
+To exert this role, the brain can sense metabolic signals -including hormones and nutrients- that convey information about the nutritional status and body energy stores and respond via efferent regulatory signals –channeled mostly via the endocrine and the autonomic nervous system– to restore energy balance.

 Mobile, Alexander Calder

 In the last decade, it has become clear that tanycytes –peculiar hypothalamic glial cells lining the bottom of the third ventricle– are in a prime position to detect variations in nutrient and hormone levels and then transmit the metabolic information to neurons.
-Our research aims at understanding the molecular mechanisms underlying the dialogue between tanycytes and neurons, the heterogeneity of these interactions, and the functional disturbances induced by obesity.
+Our research aims to understand the molecular mechanisms underlying the dialogue between tanycytes and neurons, the heterogeneity of these interactions, and the functional disturbances induced by obesity.

 The specific research directions of our laboratory include: